Quinoa Tangerine Salad

-- After 5 minutes remove the quinoa into a serving dish.
+- After 5 minutes remove the quinoa into a serving dish or sieve.

 - Fluff it up using a fork.

-- Cooked quinoa stays in the fridge for a day but make sure you store it covered.
+- Cooked quinoa stays in the fridge for a day or two but make sure you store it covered.

 - The rule of the thumb is that for every 1 part of quinoa you need 2 parts of water.

 - ½ cup of uncooked quinoa gives about 1 cup of cooked quinoa.

 - Can replace chickpeas with beans, fish, chicken, tofu, paneer, etc

 - Replace the cranberries with raisins or sultanas.